Our lawyers handle HIV drug injury cases involving a kidney injury or other injuries connected to HIV drugs in all 50 states.

-Gilead is now facing a growing number of lawsuits alleging that the company failed to adequately warn about very serious adverse health effects caused by TDF drugs.
-Even more concerning are allegations that Gilead developed an alternative type of drug that was much safer, but intentionally delayed its release for years in order to maximize profits before the patent ran out on the TDF drugs.About Viread and TDF Drugs
+Gilead and other TDF makers is now facing a growing number of HIV drug toxicity lawsuits alleging that the company failed to adequately warn about very serious adverse health effects caused by TDF drugs.
+Even more concerning are allegations that Gilead developed an alternative type of drug that was much safer, but intentionally delayed its release for years to maximize profits before the patent ran out on the TDF drugs.About Viread and TDF Drugs

 TAF was basically a new and improved version of TDF.
 The main advantage of TAF was the way it was metabolized inside the body.
 The inherent problem with Viread and TDF was that only some of the drug was metabolized by the HIV cells, while the remainder ended up as a toxin in the gastrointestinal tract.
 By contrast, TAF is only metabolized by the HIV cells so no toxic leftovers ended up in the G.I. tract.
 This made TAF a much safer, much more effective alternative to TDF.

-In April 2019, a product liability lawsuit was filed against Gilead in California alleging that over 50 individual plaintiffs were exposed to major safety risks from use Viread and Gilead's other TDF drugs.
+In April 2019, a product liability lawsuit was filed against Gilead in California alleging that over 50 individual plaintiffs were exposed to major safety risks from the use of Viread and Gilead's other TDF drugs.
 The lawsuit alleges that Gilead had a legal duty to immediately release the TAF drugs once it became aware that they were safer alternatives to the existing TDF drugs.
 Gilead had a choice between maximizing profits or maximizing patient health and safety.
-The clearly chose to prioritize profits.
+They chose to prioritize profits.

-By intentionally delaying release of the safer alternative TAF drugs, Gilead exposed patients to 10 additional years of toxins known to damage the bones and kidneys.Do You Have a Lawsuit Against Gilead?
+By intentionally delaying the release of the safer alternative TAF drugs, Gilead exposed patients to 10 additional years of toxins known to damage the bones and kidneys.Do You Have a HIV Drug Lawsuit Against Gilead?

 The lawsuits filed against Gilead in April are just the first of what are likely to be thousands of additional cases around the country.
 Our firm is currently seeking clients who may have claims against Gilead involving its HIV drugs.
 Potential plaintiffs against Gilead would include anyone who was taking a prescription TDF drug from 2001 to 2015.
 Brand names for Gilead's TDF drugs include:

-Anyone who took one of these drugs for treatment of HIV or hepatitis and has experienced health problems involving their kidneys or bones may be entitled to financial compensation.Miller & Zois is Currently Accepting New HIV Drug Cases
+Anyone who took one of these drugs for the treatment of HIV or hepatitis and has experienced health problems involving their kidneys or bones may be entitled to financial compensation.Miller & Zois Is Currently Accepting New HIV Drug Cases

 If you took any of the HIV drugs mentioned above and think you may have a lawsuit against Gilead, please contact the product liability lawyers at Miller & Zois for a free consultation.
 You can reach us by phone at 800-553-8082 or contact us online.